 ***** Brown University’s Sheridan’s guide, Inclusive Approaches To Support Student Assignments in Times of Disruption, suggests other suggestions for asynchronous assessments and assignments.

 - Manage your workload effectively: Separate feedback and precise grading.
 Instructors will want to focus on feedback efforts on smaller assignments and drafts when students are still developing their understanding and skills—Reserve detailed grading for major, culminating assignments, or exams.
 Select a narrow focus for your feedback and clarify to students that you are not providing feedback on all aspects of the Text.
 This suggestion will help prevent students from being overwhelmed by the input and save you time.
 For example, “My feedback on this assignment will focus primarily on your use of evidence to support your thesis.
-I will not be providing detailed feedback on grammar or mechanics, but I may note areas where the language is unclear.”
+I will not provide detailed feedback on grammar or mechanics, but I may note areas where the language is unclear.”

 - Options for Taking Attendance and Engaging Students During Remote Instruction (PDF) (University of California-San Diego)

 - Bain, K. (2012).
 What the best college students do.
 Belknap Press.

 - Designing effective reviews: Helping students give helpful feedback. (n.d.).
 Eli Review.
 Retrieved March 23, 2020, from http://elireview.com/content/td/reviews/

 - Golas, J. C. (2018, April 6).
 Using guided notes to support student learning [Lightning Talk].
 University of Rhode Island Teaching and Learning Showcase, Kingston, RI.